scorpido74/azure-docs.nl-nl/articles/app-service/deploy-staging-slots.md

 ---
-title: Faserings omgevingen instellen voor web-apps in Azure App Service | Microsoft Docs
+title: Set up staging environments for web apps in Azure App Service | Microsoft Docs
-description: Meer informatie over het gebruik van gefaseerde publicatie voor web-apps in Azure App Service.
+description: Learn how to use staged publishing for web apps in Azure App Service.
 services: app-service
 documentationcenter: ''
 author: cephalin